 Misconception 1: Catenary vs Parabolic Curves

 Correct Method: A cable hanging under its own weight forms a catenary (hyperbolic cosine), while a cable supporting a uniformly distributed horizontal load forms a parabola.
+The distinction is critical for accurate analysis.

 Misconception 2: Ignoring Cable Weight

 In some applications, engineers neglect the weight of the cable itself, assuming only external loads matter.
+This approximation fails for long spans or heavy cables.

 Misconception 3: Linear Approximations